Dodswithey History, Family Crest & Coats of Arms

 Early Notables of the Dodswithey family (pre 1700)

 More information is included under the topic Early Dodswithey Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Dodswithey family to the New World and Oceana
+Migration of the Dodswithey family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Dodswithey arrived in North America very early: James Dodsworth who settled in Barbados in 1671; another James Dodsworth settled in Maryland in 1775; M. Dodsworth arrived in San Francisco in 1852.